In this tutorial, we will tell you about five quick ways to check how much storage space is available on your Mac’s SSD or hard drive.

 - Select the drive and press the Space Bar to see the available space in a small Quick Look window.

 - Open Finder, and you should see your Mac’s drive under the Locations heading.
 If you don’t see it, click Finder > Settings from the top menu bar.
 Next, go to the Sidebar tab and check the box for Hard disks.

 - Right-click over the hard drive and choose Get Info to see the total and available space under the General heading.

 There is yet another way to check for how much available storage space you have, but it requires the use of Mac’s Terminal utility app.
 The command is very easy to use, but the output can be difficult to understand if you’re not very well acquainted with directories, hence why we would only recommend advanced macOS users use the Terminal method.

 Nevertheless, if you’re interested in trying it out, just launch a Terminal window on your Mac and enter the following command followed by a press of the Return key:

-If you’ve got plenty of storage space left over, like we do, then you’re good to go; on the other hand, if you’re getting close to filling up, you may want to look into upgrade options.
+If you’ve got plenty of storage space left over, then you’re good to go; on the other hand, if you’re getting close to filling up, here are 30 tips to make space.